dwbzero/csv-tools/README.md

     Cases2015,0,1
     GEOID,01001,01003

-This is great to see, but we need to save it in order to use it with our GIS software.
+This is satisfying to see in the console, but we need to save it in order to use it with our GIS software.
 We can save it using the `-o` option.
 We name the file a little differently to clarify that it has a `GEOID` column and that the encoding is UTF-8.
-Also, we don't actually need to use `csv-translate` to translate the encoding since all of the CSV programs currently support this option (even if their help contents don't say so).
+Also, we don't actually need to use `csv-translate` to translate the encoding since all of the CSV programs currently support the text encoding options (even if their help contents don't say so).
 Finally, the `-e` option is unnecessary since UTF-8 is the default output encoding.